 Other noteworthy courses include SentryWorld in Stevens Point and University Ridge in Madison.

-Two other golf options, by the way - disc golf and frisbee golf.
-Wisconsin has nearly 300 public disc golf courses, putting it in the top five in the nation for courses and tournaments.
+Likewise, there are two other golf options - disc golf and frisbee golf.
+Wisconsin has nearly 300 public disc golf courses.
+As a result, it's in the top five in the nation for courses and tournaments.
 Courses range from compact 3-hole layouts all the way up to 27 holes.
 Most courses are free.

 Ultimate frisbee, on the other hand, is a seven-person team sport played on a football field.
 In this keep-away game, players move the Frisbee by passing, with one point earned per goal in the end zone.
-Strategy and athleticism define this sport.
+Certainly, strategy and athleticism define this sport.

 Switching gears from courses to courts, Wisconsin is a hotbed for pickleball.
 You read that right, pickleball, with major tournaments played in Eau Claire, Green Bay, Madison and Milwaukee.